 - The camera focuses on the subject continuously even when you are not pressing the shutter button halfway. - If you want to keep the focus at a specific point, or if you do not want the lens mechanical sound to be recorded, you can temporarily stop Movie Servo AF as follows.
 When you stop Movie Servo AF, the AF point will turn gray.
-When you perform the same steps below, Movie Servo AF will resume. - Tap the [STRYOLAF] icon on the lower left of the screen. - Press the <\$> button. - Under [.A.C.Fn III-4: Custom controls], if a button is assigned with [AF stop], you can pause the Movie Servo AF while holding down that button.
-When you let go of the button, Movie Servo AF will resume. - While Movie Servo AF is paused, if you return to movie shooting after operations such as pressing the <MENU> or > button, or changing the AF method, Movie Servo AF will resume.
+When you perform the same steps below, Movie Servo AF will resume. - Tap the [con on the lower left of the screen. - Press the < 2 > button. - with [AF stop], you can pause the Movie Servo AF while holding down that button.
+When you let go of the button, Movie Servo AF will resume. - While Movie Servo AF is paused, if you return to movie shooting after operations such as pressing the < MENU > or < ID > button, or changing the AF method, Movie Servo AF will resume.